epiphyllum/magnet-pattern/PITCHME.md

 #HSLIDE

-The compiler doesn't have to look far -- it's looking for a `RenderMagnet` and any the implicits defined in `RenderMagnet`'s companion object are automatically in scope:
+### The compiler doesn't have far to look far
+It's looking for a `RenderMagnet` and any the implicits defined in `RenderMagnet`'s companion object are automatically in scope:
 ```scala

 object RenderMagnet {